-Prior to the 2014-2015 school yeaer, Sstudents shall participate in all assessments for accountability purposes, to include but not limited to Florida Comprehensive Assessment Test (FCAT) Sunshine State-Next Generation Standards Reading, Math, and Writing Assessment.
-The passing of the 10th Grade FCAT 2.0 Reading is required for graduation.
-For the ninth grade student entering in the school year 2011-2012, passing the Algebra I E.O.C.
+Prior to the 2014-2015 school year, students shall participate in all assessments for accountability purposes, to include but not limited to Florida Comprehensive Assessment Test (FCAT) Sunshine State Next Generation Standards Reading, Math, and Writing Assessment.
+The passing of the 10th grade FCAT 2.0 Reading is required for graduation.
+For the 9th grade student entering in the school year 2011-2012, passing the Algebra I E.O.C.
 (End of Course exam) is a graduation requirement.
-As of the 2013-14 school year, entering ninth grade students will have the Algebra 1 E.O.C. count 30% of their final grade and will need and will need to score Level 3 or higher (pass) in order to graduate.
+As of the 2013-14 school year, entering ninth grade students will have the Algebra 1 E.O.C. count 30% of their final grade and will need and to score Level 3 or higher (pass) in order to graduate.